Available Funding options

 For context, professional bodies recommend higher standard consultation fees.
 The APS National Schedule of Suggested Fees (2025–2026) recommends a standard 40–60 minute consultation fee of $318 ($172.75 Gap fee).

-Mental Health Care Plan - in brief
+Mental Health Care Plan - more info

 Forward Thinking Psychological Services provides clients with up to 10 medicare sessions per year within a Mental Health Care Plan, under the Better Access to Mental Health initiative.
 Sessions are approximately 55 minutes duration and take place via telehealth/online video link, allowing clients to access flexible, high‑quality psychological support without long wait times or location barriers.
 A MHCP can be summarised as follows: